lingtalfi/webmaster-wizard/README.md

     application on a remote server.
 From time to time, you need to perform administrative tasks on the database of the application.

+- you want to execute tasks on a batch of files (resizing images, renaming files).